RCC Promises to Uphold Your Experience

 Standards of Student Conduct

-BP3500 - The Chancellor and Board of Trustees have set an expectation of academic and citizenship behavior that, if not followed, can lead to the individual(s) involved being disciplined following the consideration of the Board and Chancellor.
+BP3500 — The Chancellor and Board of Trustees have set expectations of academic and citizenship behavior that, if not followed, can lead to disciplinary action.

 Academic Honesty / Student Discipline